whats new in Sligo Ireland

 NEWSROUND

 In Heritage archives:: Go HERE for text and pictures of the MUMMERS PLAY.
-Also: Fake Mummers.
-What are they?

 For an explanation of the STRAWBOY tradition, scroll to bottom of page.